urbanogilson/lavandula/readme.md

 You should now be able to run the Lavu CLI tool.
 Refer to `api.md` for how to use Lavu.

-## Quick Start
+## Getting Started

-Use the Lavandula CLI with the following command to create a new project.
+1. Create a new project

 ```
 lavu new myProject
 ```

-You should see the following output once run.
+Output:

 ```
 Setting up Lavandula project 'myProject'...